 It is also important to keep in mind that WordPress plugins can pose a website security liability and risk if they are not monitored and appropriately updated.

 Feature #3: Native comments

-WordPress has a built-in commenting system that makes it easy to manage your comments.
+WordPress has a built-in commenting system that makes it easy to manage your comments of website visitors.
 For example, you have the following options under Settings > Discussion: